 After completing Basic Training in Bainbridge, Maryland—a training center that is no longer in operation—she moved to Great Lakes, Illinois for training as a Navy Corpsman.
 The experience put her close to Chicago—the city Karen would return to after leaving the military years later.
-When Ms. Meter arrived at her first duty station she was met with shock and surprise: there were no women stationed at Parris Island, South Carolina.
+When Ms. Meter arrived at her first duty station, she was met with shock and surprise: there were no women stationed at MCAS-Beaufort.
 After looking over her orders the Marines who greeted Karen quickly realized their error - her orders were for the Naval Hospital at Beaufort, South Carolina only miles away.

 Ms. Meter fell in love with the community at Beaufort.
 The hospital staff, the Marines, and the surrounding community were her new home.
 She spent off hours assisting good will missions to the rural areas neighboring the Hilton Head islands to deliver much needed medical care to the civilian inhabitants.

-Ms. Meter was then transferred to Naval Hospital Great Lakes, Illinois, during the height of the Viet Nam War.
+Ms. Meter then served TAD (Temporary Additional Duty) at the Naval Hospital Great Lakes, Illinois, during the height of the Viet Nam War.
 She recalls the day that the space shuttle Apollo 11 landed on the moon.
 She was on call as an ER technician assisting the triage effort.
 Sick and wounded were being flown in on helicopter from Glenview airport, service members fresh from the battlefield in Viet Nam.
 They were being brought to Illinois to be closer to their hometowns while recovering from their injuries.
 Ms. Meter’s recollection of the support she and the other Corpsmen provided to those who sacrificed is a story of sacrifice in and of itself.
 These were men who needed care, physically and emotionally, and Ms. Meter and her fellow Corpsmen answered the call.